Rakeela/dragora-notes/the-ethical-slut.md

 I hardly knew about that historic hostility, growing up.
 It's weird.
 In some ways this world doesn't look like the Earth I grew up on, and I'm too uncomfortable to talk about that right now.

 Anyway...
-All this is why the book is hard to read.
+Most of what I've written so far is about why this book is hard for me to read.
 I'll talk more about its actual contents below this line, I promise.
 I'm on page 182 as of writing this.

 The section and chapter titles are pretty accurate so far.
 Here's the table of contents transcribed.
 Part One: Welcome